AlinaKhan111/Exact__Inference/README.md

 # Model Details
 The Bayesian Network model consists of the following variables:

-Weather: Indicates if the weather is clear or rainy.
+1.Weather: Indicates if the weather is clear or rainy.

-TimeOfDay: Differentiates between off-peak and peak hours.
+2.TimeOfDay: Differentiates between off-peak and peak hours.

-Accident: Represents the occurrence of an accident.
+3.Accident: Represents the occurrence of an accident.

-TrafficLightState: Indicates traffic light state, influenced by the time of day.
+4.TrafficLightState: Indicates traffic light state, influenced by the time of day.

-TrafficCongestion: The target variable, representing the traffic congestion status.
+5.TrafficCongestion: The target variable, representing the traffic congestion status.

 ## Model Structure
 The network’s relationships:

 Weather, TimeOfDay, Accident, and TrafficLightState influence TrafficCongestion.

 TrafficLightState is influenced by TimeOfDay.

 ## CPDs (Conditional Probability Distributions)
 Each variable is assigned a probability distribution:

 Weather: Probability of clear or rainy weather.

 TimeOfDay: Probability of off-peak or peak time.

 Accident: Probability of accident occurrence.

 TrafficLightState: Probability of traffic light state depending on TimeOfDay.

 TrafficCongestion: Probability of traffic congestion based on Weather, TimeOfDay, Accident, and TrafficLightState.

 The network allows for exact inference on TrafficCongestion given certain evidence, enabling us to estimate traffic congestion probability under specific conditions.